egregoire23/UnsupervisedWithR/PCA, Kmeans, & SOM on Wine Data.md

     ## 259       5   red

 Overall, the quality of the data is high.
 There are no missing data points.
-The structure is consistent as noted by all variables are in the correct data type and uniform since almost all of the data types are numerical.
+The structure is consistent, as noted by all variables being in the correct data type and uniform, since almost all of the data types are numerical.
 This is also seen when combining the red and white wine data, all variables aligned and merged without difficulty or inconsistencies.
 Having a high number of observations is also an advantage of this dataset.
-However, one downside is that there are more than double the number of white wine samples as there are red wine samples.
+However, one downside is that there are more than double the number of white wine samples than there are red wine samples.
 This may lead to unintended bias towards white wine that we should be aware of going forward.
 With regards to outliers, all of the outliers that are high in sulphates are red wines.
-The same holds true for fixed acidity and chlorides as well.This may mean that the red wine has more versatility across the variables than the white wine does.
+The same holds true for fixed acidity and chlorides as well.
+This may mean that the red wine has more versatility across the variables than the white wine does.

 Implementing PCA & Kmeans on the principal components: